lauramvx/search_wikt/README.md

 ```
 UnicodeEncodeError: 'charmap' codec can't encode characters in position 6-7: character maps to <undefined>
 ```
-Using the string method `.encode("utf-8")` to the main printed strings (lines 159 and 165) fixes this, but it outputs raw unicode codes instead of characters and it also breaks the terminal formating.
+Attaching the string method `.encode("utf-8")` to the main printed strings (lines 159 and 165) fixes this, but it outputs raw unicode codes instead of characters and it also breaks the terminal formating.

 Upstream, unless I'm missing something, WiktionaryParser doesn't seem to grab citations attached to examples, nor does it reproduce all types of related words; this is an issue when searching Old English words.